abdul-ameer/FakeNews_Detector/README.md

 [![](https://github.com/ameerkings123/FakeNews_Detector/blob/main/GIF-210625_184637.gif)](https://naa-fakenews-detector.herokuapp.com/)

 ## Overview
-This is a Flask web app which predicts price of Black Friday.
+This is a Flask web app which predicts Fake

 ## Motivation
 What to do when you are at home due to this pandemic situation?
 I started to learn Machine Learning model to get most out of it.
 I came to know mathematics behind all supervised models.
 Finally it is important to work on application (real world application) to actually make a difference.